ArKaRaShi/git-commands-workshop/README.md

 Setup <a name="setup"></a>
 -----
 #### git config
-- you need to config git local so that githost knows you
+- You need to config git local so that githost knows you
 	```sh
 	git config --global user.email <"gmail">
 	```
 	```sh
 	git config --global user.name <"git username">
 	```
-- if you use Linux/Mac, you need to use
+- If you use Linux/Mac, you need to use
 	```sh
 	ssh-keygen -o -t rsa -C <"gmail">
 	```
+- Copy public key and pase in github

+	Open github -> Click profile github -> Settings -> SSH and GPG keys -> New SSH Key -> Add "Title" box and paste public key in "Key" box -> Add SSH key
 	<!-- insert a picture for put key -->

 Create Git Repository <a name="create-git-repo"></a>